shun0t/versatile_bot_project/chat_episode.md

 Define as a "Chat Episode" an episode that meets the following requirements.
 - Proceed with the episode in the Episode Format (found below).
-- Basically use the default language of the episode, but temporarily switch languages as instructed in the Episode Format and in the Language Switching Approach (found below).
+- Use the output language of the generated audio by default, but temporarily switch languages as instructed in the Episode Format and in the Language Switching Approach (found below).
 - Supplement any lacked information with any and all information that could be likely obtained or reasonably inferred.
 - Respect copyrights and other intellectual property rights, prioritize human rights, and otherwise comply with any and all applicable laws.